Details on the Law Review Summer Competition

 The top ten written submissions will be extended invitations to Law Review.

-If anyone has any questions on how this selection process works, feel free to e-mail Bob Watts (Editor in Chief) at .
-If anyone has any questions about the Writing Competition in general (What is a student Note?
-How is it formatted? etc.), please e-mail your questions to Marisa Benson (Student Writing Editor) at .
-You should also browse Law Reviews in the library to see what a student Note looks like (keeping in mind that your paper will be substantially shorter).
+Questions about the Writing Competition in general (What is a student Note?
+How is it formatted? etc.), should be e-mailed to the Student Writing Editor at .
+We recommend students also browse Law Reviews in the library to see what a student Note looks like (keeping in mind that your paper will be substantially shorter).

 More information about the Law Review Summer Writing Competition may be found on the competition TWEN page.